johandry/CKAD/Labs/Ch01/README.md

 ## Minikube

 Minikube was the first local Kubernetes cluster for developers, it starts a single node Kubernetes cluster on a VM.
 Minikube works on Linux, MacOS and Windows.

 To install Minikube on Mac, execute `brew install minikube`, for Linux or Windows go to https://minikube.sigs.k8s.io/docs/start/

 To start a Kubernetes cluster execute: `minikube start` and to terminate it, execute: `minikube stop`.

-Minikube offer some commands to make your live easier such as
+Minikube offer some commands to make your live easier such as:

-`minikube dashboard` to open the Kubernetes Dashboard
+* `minikube dashboard` to open the Kubernetes Dashboard

-`minikube service NAME` to open the exposed service NAME in a browser.
+* `minikube service NAME` to open the exposed service NAME in a browser.

 Example: